walidelnozahy/cloud/docs/get-started/index.md

 - Run `npm i` to install dependencies yourself
 - Type `cloud` to start working on your project.

-When you type `cloud`, you'll enter the interactive Cloud Shell where you can see your personal instance URL, and see the logs that the application prints.
+When you type `cloud`, you'll enter the interactive Cloud Shell where you can see your developer sandbox URL, and see the logs that the application prints.
 Make code changes in your application and see how fast it's synced into a your application running on Cloud.